EDNZ is a not for profit Incorporated Society. It is governed by the following constitution.

 - A list of Nominees for the Board, and information about those Nominees.

 - Notice of any motions and the Board’s recommendations about those motions.

-- If the Treasurer/Secretary has sent a notice to all Members in good faith, the Meeting and its business will not be invalidated simply because one or more Members do not receive the notice.
+- If the Deputy Chair has sent a notice to all Members in good faith, the Meeting and its business will not be invalidated simply because one or more Members do not receive the notice.